vacer25/CMPE-327/README.md

   Set to automatically delete generated output files after test case is done, if this is not set all the generated output files are kept

 ### Misc.
+This code is tested on Windows 10 and Linux 4.4.0-92-generic only

 - Feel free to create an issue if something does not make sense
 - Pull requests welcome